 That recommendation, coupled with the rapidly declining condition of Boro’s Ayresome Park, resulted in the construction of the Riverside, where the club have now resided for 23 seasons.
 Statues of club legends Wilf Mannion and George Hardwick keep a watchful eye over the stadium perimeter, while the famous red gates of their former home – which were once kept locked by bailiffs investigating the club’s heavy debts in the ‘80s – retain a prominent position in front of the West Stand.

 Historically, the stats don’t look great for Brentford.
-Boro are on a nine-match winning streak against The Bees, stretching back to December 1986, and you’d have to head back into a time when Mannion and Hardwick weren’t mere statues to find Brentford’s sole away win – 1-0 on 26 March 1938.
+Boro are on a 12-match unbeaten streak against The Bees, stretching back to January 1964, and you’d have to head back into a time when Mannion and Hardwick weren’t mere statues to find Brentford’s sole away win – 1-0 on 26 March 1938.

 Did you know?

 When the Riverside opened its doors for the start of the 1995/96 season - after a swift 32-week building period - it was the biggest new football stadium to be built since World War Two with an initial 30,000 capacity.

 How to get there:

 The trip to Middlesbrough’s ground on Teesside is significant in duration to say the least.
 Using Griffin Park as the departure point, the journey to and from the stadium would take the best part of nine-and-a-half hours, a 514-mile round trip.
 The majority of those hours are spent on the A1 and the club offers directions when leaving at junction 49:

 Leave the A1 (M) at junction 49, signposted to Teesside, and join the A168, which after approximately 11 miles will become the A19.
 Approximately 19 miles later take the A66 eastbound towards Middlesbrough town centre.
 Stay on A66 past the town centre (on your right) and follow signs to the stadium, which you will see on your left.